 At the heart of Cardano is their Ouroboros algorithm that uses two blockchains (or parachains, if you will), one for regular transactions and a second for smart contracts.

-But at the end of February and the beginning of March 2021, Cardano rose to the third-largest cryptocurrency by market capitalisation before being pushed back to fifth by Binance Coin and Tether, but it quickly regained its new spot.
+At the end of February and the beginning of March 2021, Cardano rose to the third-largest cryptocurrency by market capitalisation before being pushed back to sixth by Binance Coin, Tether and Solana.

 The reason for this surge in the price?
 Well, while no one can give you a 100% certain answer, it most likely is attributed to a major protocol upgrade.

 Cardano’s growth has supposedly been so great Charles Hoskinson, Cardano’s co-founder, recently stated that there are 100 companies looking to migrate from Ethereum.

 Also, a random fact for you: Cardano is most popular in Japan, known to some as the ‘Japanese Ethereum’.
 Supposedly, about 95% of the ICO participants were from Japan.

 Despite Cardano’s bull run of 2021, you might be surprised to hear that the project is not yet finished and there is not yet any major functionality.

 This poses a major risk because when the project officially starts.
 If there are issues, it could have a terrible impact.

 And what makes this worse is the fact that the project is delayed by more than a year!

 But then again, it should be mentioned that many crypto projects, particularly those that aim to create improved smart contracts and DApps, are not quite ready either.